leichtle/computational-diagnostic-paths/Readme.md

 In this paper, we derive Diagnostic Paths from previously collected lab measurements and the resulting diagnoses using an algorithmic framework called Bayesian Model Averaging (BMA).

+*This is an abstract in progress.
+To be continued...*

 [//]: # (BMA identifies highly predictive combinations of analytes through)

 Project Organization